Patrick Nuo

 Patrick Nuo (born 31 August 1982) is a Swiss singer.

 Early life

-Nuo was born and raised in Lucerne, Switzerland, where he lived till the age of 17.
+Nuo was born and raised in Lucerne, Switzerland, where he lived until he was 17.
 His mother is Swiss and his father is an ethnic Albanian from Kosovo.
 He has a younger brother, Simon.
 At the age of 14, Nuo abandoned all hope of becoming a popular tennis pro and decided to focus on a musical career instead.
 After a few misleading steps at home, he managed to move to Hamburg, Germany, where he was engaged as a backing vocalist for several record productions.
 In the meantime he also worked as a model for charity projects.
 His final home of residence for many years now is Los Angeles, California.